JefferyLiang/koa-2-acl/README.md

   })

   // koa-2-acl middleware depends on the role
-  // the role can either be in ctx.request.decoded (jsonwebtoken) ro ctx.request.session (koa-session)
+  // the role can either be in ctx.request.decoded (jsonwebtoken) or ctx.request.session (koa-session)

   ROUTER.use(acl.authorize)
 ```